manuel-reyes-ml/1099_reconciliation_pipeline/docs/business_context.md

 - Cleaning and normalizing:
   - SSNs (formatting, validation)
   - Dates (uniform format, tax year)
-  - Amounts (cents handling, rounding)
+  - Amounts (numeric coercion, validation)
   - 1099-R codes and transaction types
-- Matching logic using:
+- Engine A matching logic using:
+  - plan_id
+  - ssn
-  - SSN
+  - gross_amt
-  - Distribution / payment amount
-  - Distribution / payment date (within tolerance)
+  - exported_date/txn_date with a config-driven lag window
+- Engine B age-based tax-code logic using Relius demographics
+- Engine C Roth taxable logic using Relius Roth basis and Roth plan identifiers
-- Classifying discrepancies and generating:
+- Classifying results and generating:
   - A **1099 correction Excel file**
-  - Basic summary charts and KPIs
 - Using **synthetic data** in this public repository.

 ### Out of Scope (for this repo)